-- Assist students and alums, in person, via phone or electronically, with their career questions. - Educate students about career programs and services, encourage participation in events and meeting with a Career Counselor. - Provide initial critiques of student resumes, cover letters, and LinkedIn profiles. - Assist students and alums in using the Career Services home page, career-related websites, career-related resources and, if appropriate, check-out CRC materials. - Refer students and alums to appropriate counselors, faculty, and/or staff. - Assist the career professional staff with group presentations (set-up, materials, marketing, presenting).
+- Assist students and alums, in person, via phone or electronically, with their career questions. - Educate students about career programs and services and encourage participation in events. - Provide initial critiques of student resumes, cover letters, and LinkedIn profiles. - Assist students and alums in using the Experience and Professional Development Office home page, careerrelated websites and resources. - Connect students to the XPD staff as well as faculty and staff.